min2ha/ukwa-site/content/target/81649/index.en.md

   "subject": "Brexit"
 }

-# BBC News: The good, the bad and the ugly for Theresa May

 At the October 2018 Brussels European Council meeting, Theresa May offered to extend the transition period to 2022.
 Comments that she would probably not get such a proposal approved by Parliament.